This collection was created based upon work supported by NASA under award No. NNX16AE28A. Any opinions,

 Solar eclipses have captured the imagination, provoked fear, and changed the course of history.
 The August

-first time they have seen a solar eclipse.
+first time they saw a solar eclipse.

 ● What would/does seeing an eclipse mean to you, using only 6 words.

-After the eclipse, share your spontaneous responses with this NASA project: http://eclipse2017.nasa.gov/
+Share your spontaneous responses with this NASA project: http://eclipse2017.nasa.gov/

 Earth Images.
 Satellites in space have a great view of Earth.
 They take observations and images that scientists